Search Results

 Go to Aspen Administration > Catalog/Grouped Works > Grouped Work Display Settings > Search Facets

-- Local Collection Toggle Label - Total availablity for all items at a specific library location.
+- Local Collection Toggle Label - All items owned by a specific library location, including both physical and eContent.
 In a consortium with scoped catalogs, this would be availability at that individual library.

 - Note: The default {display name} will pull from the Display Name in Primary Configuration > Library Systems

-- Available on Shelf - All items available now.
-In a consortium with scoped catalogs, this would be availability at that individual library.
+- Available Toggle Label - All items available now.
+In a consortium with scoped catalogs, this would be availability across all libraries.
 If you select "Include Online Materials in Available Toggle" below, this will include available physical and econtent materials.
 If it is unclicked, it will not contain econtent.

-- Available Online - All online items available now.
+- Available Online - All items that are available online.
+They might not necessarily be available now, but they are available in a digital format.
 In a consortium with scoped catalogs, this would be availability of any eresources the patron could access.

 - Default Toggle - This is the toggle your results will default to.
 In most cases this would be the Entire Collection or Local Collection toggle.
 The toggle will be highlighted in a different color than the other toggles.